chrismuntean/Live-PD/README.md

 **Note**: You may want to do this inside of a Python virtual environment

 ## Configure environment variables
-The .env file for this repository looks like this:
+The .env file for this repository is structured as:
 ```bash
 BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN
 STREAM_URL=https://broadcastify.cdnstream1.com/12145